 Bow – The Staging Area

-Starting off on the bow, many houseboats, like the 59-foot Fun Country houseboat we used to film our episode of Stomping Grounds in Arizona and Utah, are designed for beaching.
-This is a popular activity at Lake Powell.
-Many of the houseboats you can rent on Lake Powell will have a natural staging area up front, that is great for storing coolers, chairs, equipment and a barbecue grill.
-Ask yourself if you’ll need a ramp for wheeling heavy items on and off the beach.
-It adds to the convenience, especially when beached.
-It’s not necessarily a must-have, but it can certainly make life easier.
-A ladder makes it easy to board from the water as well.
+Starting off on the bow, many houseboats, like the 59-foot Fun Country houseboat we were aboard, are designed for beaching.
+This is a popular activity at Lake Powell, thus a majority of the houseboats you can rent on here will have a natural staging area in the bow, ideal for storing coolers, chairs, equipment and a barbecue grill.
+Ask yourself if you’ll need a ramp for wheeling heavy items on and off the beach regularly, and if so, consider the potential convenience this feature adds, especially when beached.
+It’s not necessarily a must-have, but it can certainly make life a lot easier.
+A ladder, in addition to a ramp, makes it easy to board on the bow from the water as well.
+Finally, an ample bow area with a railing around it affords a nice vantage point for leisurely cruising and taking in the views on a nice day.

 Above: Ryan McVinney standing on the bow of a houseboat on Lake Powell.
 Photo by Scott Sanders for Boat Trader.